Washing and caring for your fabric and handmade clothes

 Drying

-– air dry on clothes horse
+– air dry on a clothes horse or washing line

 Ironing